 - “Traditional B” Awards, of more than $3,500 and up to $6,000.

 - Enhanced Awards, of more than $6,000 and up to $12,000.

 The deadline for applications is in December each year.
 The announcement of the timeline for submissions will come in the fall.

 Further information can be found at the Research Foundation website:

-The deadline for submitting proposals for Round 10 is January 31, 2015.
+The deadline for submitting a proposal is January 31 of every year.

 View guidelines here.

 Once you have carefully read the guidelines, if you have any questions about the DSRG, feel free to contact: